What Happens When Your Business Insurance Lapses?

 Table of Contents

-What Does a Business Insurance Policy Lapse Mean?
+What Is a Business Insurance Lapse?

 1. Loss of Coverage